NETWAYS/advanced-puppet-training/orchestration/03_exercise.md

 ****

-* Install and start ActiveMQ
+* Install and start ActiveMQ on your puppet master

 You can get it from a community repository: https://copr.fedoraproject.org/coprs/lkiesow/apache-activemq-dist/repo/epel-7/lkiesow-apache-activemq-dist-epel-7.repo